webplatform/docs/guides/Styling_lists_and_links/index.md

 * Users expect links to '''react''' when they hover or focus on the link
 * Users expect links to '''change''' after they have visited that link
 * Users expect '''consistency''' in link styles of the same functionality so they know what to click
-* Users expect ''underlined text to be a link'', so don't use underlines for anything else
+* Users expect '''underlined text to be a link''', so don't use underlines for anything else

 You should always follow these basic rules, as they will help your users quickly identify and use links.
 You do not want to create styles that make users stop and think, "which bits are the links?"